Remote Entanglement in Lattice Surgery: To Distill, or Not to Distill: Methods

-We now quantify when direct consumption of raw Bell pairs is resource-optimal over distillation, as a function of Bell-pair fidelity, code distance, and purification overhead.

-\subsection{Fitted model for code distance requirements}
+\subsubsection{Fitted model for code distance requirements}

 To quantify the relationship between Bell-pair fidelity and surface-code distance, we adopt the logical error model and fitted values from Sunami \textit{et al.}~\cite{sunami2025entanglementboostinglowvolumelogical}.
-For a distance-$d_s$ rotated surface code undergoing remote lattice surgery with Bell-pair error rate $p_{\mathrm{Bell}}$ and local gate error rate $p_{\mathrm{local}}$, the logical error rate per syndrome extraction round is given by
+For a distance-$d_s$ rotated surface code undergoing remote lattice surgery with Bell-pair error rate $p_{\mathrm{Bell}}$ and local gate error rate $p_{\mathrm{local}}$, the logical error rate is given by